Kangiriyanka/joe-farah/src/pages/projects/k-numbers.md

 ### 3. Writing mini tests

-Since the conversion logic was originally embedded in the SwiftUI views, I refactored the number conversion functionality into two separate files: SinoKoreanConverter and NativeKoreanConverter.
+Since the conversion logic was originally embedded in the SwiftUI views, I refactored the number conversion logic into two separate files: SinoKoreanConverter and NativeKoreanConverter.
 At some point, I forgot to reset the number string to "0" when an alert was thrown i.e. when the user inputs a bigger minimum than maximum.
 That would reset my number string to "" and I'd get a Swift Fatal Error.

 ```swift